Fighting Illini Athletics added several members to the family recently, as the early National Letter of Intent signing period started on Nov. 13.

 Senior earns 1st Team on Floor & 2nd Team on All-Around

-Kim Landrus enters her 11th year with the Illini and second as head coach.
+Kim Landrus enters her third year as head coach for the Illini and 12th overall year coaching.
 Landrus started out as assistant coach in 2006 before being promoted to associate head coach from 2006-10.
 In the gym, she primarily coaches the balance beam, in addition to choreographing the beam routines and structuring day-to-day practices.
 Outside the gym, she serves as recruiting coordinator, playing a vital role in both on- and off-campus recruiting.

 In her first season as head coach, Landrus inspired the Illini to a No. 18 national ranking.
 The Orange and Blue finished fifth in the Big Ten with senior Kelsey Joannides winning her second career Big Ten title, tying for first on beam with a score of 9.900.
 Illinois, which hosted its first-ever regional at the Assembly Hall, placed in the top three at the regional meet for the fifth year in a row after never finishing above fourth before 2008.
 Junior Alina Weinstein, who also won the NCAA regional on beam, earned a trip to the NCAA Championships after winning the all-around title at the NCAA Champaign Regional with a career-high score of 39.450.
 Weinstein became the second gymnast in Illinois history to become a NCAA regional champ.
 Furthermore, it was the fifth year in a row, Illinois was represented at the NCAA National Championships and Weinstein was the 10th individual NCAA National qualifier in program history.
 In addition, Landrus coached three gymnasts to All Big Ten awards as Joannides was named to the first team while Weinstein and Amber See garnered second-team All-Big Ten honors.